burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation-for-scheduled-transport-and-transport-on-demand-where-relevant-existence-of-assistance-services-such-as-ex.md

 subcategory: Trip plan computation
 ---

-**Trip plan computation – _for scheduled transport and transport on demand where relevant - existence of assistance services (such as existence of on-site assistance)_** the minimum information required for describing assistance services, essential for trip plan computation purposes.

 >Assistance services can be proposed prior to the travel (in case of normal conditions of operation), during the travel (in case of an incident), and/or after the travel.
 Some services - e.g. those for a customer travelling with physical or digital impairment, or compensations in case of delay - are made mandatory by several modal - and even multimodal - European legislation.